Walter Micallef

-Walter Micallef (born 24 October 1955) is a leading Maltese singer songwriter, born in the central Maltese town of Birkirkara.
+Walter Micallef (born 24 October 1955) is a Maltese singer songwriter, born in the central Maltese town of Birkirkara.
 He has composed well over a hundred songs in Maltese.

 Childhood

 He spent his childhood in Birkirkara when his family home was requisitioned by the state to build a public convenience.
 Three of his earlier songs, all still unreleased, are "Ġewwa Marsalforn" (In Marsalforn), "Erġajt Sejjer Marsalforn" ("Going back to Marsalforn") and "Xagħar Iswed" ("Black Hair").
 The first two are both played on the reggae beat and have only been performed in Valletta in 2004 and in Xewkija, Gozo in 2005.
 The track Xagħar Iswed, was written when Micallef was seventeen years old.
 A literal translation of a stanza taken from Xagħar Iswed, written in 1972, goes as: Black and wavy hair, beautiful lips, mellow smile, it's our love that I seek, I admire her and she knows all this.